Summer time in Europe: Spain

 Spain including the Canary Islands has summer time, applying EU rules regarding the start and end times and dates.

 In 1918, Spain observed summer time for the first time, and then introduced and abolished several times.
 It was abolished autumn 1949, and then reintroduced 1974 and has been used since.
 Spain used GMT+00:00 from 1901 to 1940 and GMT+01:00 from 1940 as standard time.
 The Canary Islands used GMT-01:00 before 1946 and GMT+00:00 since 1946 as standard time.

 Since UTC+00:00 is Spain's "natural" time zone (extreme points, except Canary Islands, correspond to UTC-0:37 to UTC+0:17), its use of UTC+01:00 in winter could be seen as a form of daylight saving time, while its use of Central European Summer Time (UTC+02:00) in summer can be seen as a form of "double summer time".

 Sweden

 In Sweden summer time was originally introduced on 15 May 1916.
 It proved unpopular, and on 30 September in the same year, Sweden returned to year-round standard time.
 This continued for more than half a century.

 On 6 April 1980, Sweden again introduced summer time, and since then summer time has been observed every summer in Sweden.
 Except for the introduction year 1980, summer time has always started on the last Sunday in March.
 It ended on the last Sunday in September during the years 1980–1995, and has ended on the last Sunday in October since 1996, following a unification of start/end dates of summer time within the EU as well as in several European countries then outside the EU.

-The transit authority Västtrafik changes its clocks at 04:00, so that the last tram that leaves around 03:30 actually goes 02:30 on the last weekend of October for those who have changed their clocks at the legal time.
-The public transport company SL changes their clocks at the legal time, and runs extra departures during the October transition hour.